dm248/dm248.github.io/posts/bctf2024_Snoopy.md

 The 172 bits extracted via LLL give us the AES encrypted flag, apart from 4 missing bits, and 6 of the 8 random bytes used for the AES key.
 Encryption mode was ECB, so we know that there are exactly 16 bytes inside the flag (and there is no padding), or else the AES encryption routine would have complained.
-This is too long for attacks on the flag itself, so just generate all 16 possible ciphertexts, decrypt those with all the 65536 possible key completions, and check whether the result is printable (has ascii values 0x21 - 0x80).
+This is too long for attacks on the flag itself, so just generate all 16 possible ciphertexts, decrypt those with all the 65536 possible key completions, and check whether the result is printable (has ASCII values 0x20 - 0x7f).
 The calculation takes roughly a minute in python.

 There is a modest probability for getting a viable candidate by pure chance, about